5 common cancer-causing household products you should throw out

 We all know that we can prevent cancer by making healthy lifestyle choices like not smoking, maintaining a healthy diet, and putting on sunscreen when we go out in the sun.
-But many of us don’t know that seemingly innocent household objects are, in fact, carcinogens, thus putting our families at risk.
+But many of us don’t know that seemingly innocent objects are, in fact, cancer-causing household products that put our families at risk.

 According to the American Cancer Society, cancer is caused by changes in a cell’s DNA.
-These changes can be hereditary or can be caused by environmental factors.
-Carcinogens don’t always cause cancer—it depends on how much a person is exposed to the carcinogen, and that person’s genetic makeup.
+These changes can be hereditary.
+Other times, environmental factors come into play.
+Carcinogens don’t always cause cancer.
+The amount of exposure to the carcinogen, and that person’s genetic makeup are also factors.

-Kids, however, are especially sensitive to these carcinogens, as Dr. Kent Pinkerton explains to Grandparents.com.
+Kids, however, are especially sensitive to these carcinogens, as Dr. Kent Pinkerton explains to Grandparents.
 “Kids don’t have a complete metabolic system — they can’t process things the way adults do,” says Dr. Pinkerton.
 “Whatever is in the air, a child may have as many as 30 times greater exposure because of their size and their level of activity.”